 - User-generated content can save companies millions of dollars on traditional advertising and marketing thanks to its trustworthiness and viral content marketing effects.

 - No only limited to its impacts on sales, user-generated content can inspire customer engagement as well as employee engagement.
-Customers want to feel like they can go onto a site, use it for how it’s needed and be able to do it all smoothly, this is why having something like ccm software can be very beneficial to businesses who want to engage fully with their customers and their needs.
+Customers want to feel like they can go onto a site, use it for how it’s needed and be able to do it all smoothly.

 Trader Joe’s User-Generated Content: A Content Marketing Case Study